-Householders need permission from the National Park to make alterations or extensions to their properties and to carry out any repairs using non-traditional materials.
-These permissions are explained in section 7 WHAT CONSENTS OR PERMISSIONS DO I REQUIRE?

-- b.
-'Conservation Area Consent' is needed for the removal of any building or structure within a conservation area including walls, railings, gates, etc. as these form an integral part of the historical built environment.
-An application will require to be submitted to the National Park.
-In considering any proposal we will apply the same tests for demolition of a building in a conservation area as applies to listed buildings. - c.
-Anyone wanting to carry out works to trees within a conservation area must formally notify us at least 6 weeks beforehand.
+- Householders need permission from the National Park Authority to make alterations or extensions to their properties and to carry out any repairs using non-traditional materials. - Any building or maintenance works should aim to safeguard the historical character of the particular building and area or to restore it where it has previously been lost.
+However, high quality contemporary design is welcome in conservation areas.
+New development should aim to complement and enhance the area. - Conservation Area Consent' is needed for the removal of any building or structure within a conservation area including walls, railings, gates, etc. as these form an integral part of the historical built environment.
+An application will require to be submitted to the National Park Authority.
+In considering any proposal we will apply the same tests for demolition of a building in a conservation area as applies to listed buildings. - Anyone wanting to carry out works to trees within a conservation area must formally notify us at least 6 weeks beforehand.
 Tree works application forms are available on the Scottish Government e-planning website.
 It is an offence to carry out unauthorised works to trees within conservation areas.
 Early liaison with us is therefore essential.
-Trees can also be protected by Tree Preservation Orders and, as above, it is an offence to carry out tree works which are neither exempt nor consented so please contact us to ensure you do not inadvertently breach tree protection legislation. - d.
-All applications for listed building consent and planning permission which may affect conservation areas are advertised in the local press and any views expressed are taken into account in decision making.
+Trees can also be protected by Tree Preservation Orders and, as above, it is an offence to carry out tree works which are neither exempt nor consented so please contact us to ensure you do not inadvertently breach tree protection legislation. - All applications for listed building consent and planning permission which may affect conservation areas are advertised in the local press and any views expressed are taken into account in decision making.

 As with listed buildings, a design statement may be needed for proposals within conservation areas and a method statement required in some cases.

-Decisions on proposals affecting a conservation area will be made in accordance with the advice contained within the Scottish Historic Environment Policy, and within the Managing Change in the Historic Environment guidance note series produced by Historic Scotland.
+Decisions on proposals affecting a conservation area will be made in accordance with the advice contained within the Historic Environment Scotland Policy Statement, and within the Managing Change in the Historic Environment guidance note series produced by Historic Environment Scotland.